 Understanding the Maine OUI Process

-Experienced Attorney Serving the Areas of Bangor, Portland, Augusta, Saco and Biddeford
+Experienced Defense Attorney Serving the Areas of Bangor, Portland, Augusta, Saco and Biddeford

 If you have recently been arrested for OUI in Maine, you may be interested in understanding what lies ahead of you.
 Driving under the influence of alcohol or drugs is a serious charge which can lead to big penalties.
 Understanding the OUI process is an important step for many people facing charges and helps them feel more in control.
 Each step is broken down for you in the following section.
 For more information, contact our office.